[SleepingDragon]: 268.Metal Daze.Chapter 3 - Wasted

 From I Don’t Know to the final encore of Paranoid, Roxy and Slam rocked out in a mad frenzy, kissing and groping each other when they were not singing along with the music or screaming wildly as Ozzy threw buckets of water on his beloved fans.
 Under the dancing floodlights of the arena, she pressed her body against his and made him hard.
 When the lights went down, his hands visited her secret places.
 He put her on his shoulders for Crazy Train and she saluted Ozzy with pinkie and index finger of each hand and lifted up her shirt.

 They were children of the night, the two of them, lost in the undulating sea of metal heads.
 Steve didn’t know if he’d ever see her again, but he hoped so.
 If not, it didn’t matter.
 It was the perfect night.
 He couldn’t have been higher and she couldn’t have looked better.
-She was totally into him and for once in his life, he had left his self-consciousness behind and had given himself over to the moment.
+She was totally into him and for once in his life, he had left his self-conscious

 When it was over and the crowd began filing out, Roxy handed Steve a pen and exposed one breast.